deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 ## Comparison

-As no one had tried previously intent recognition for DSTC 2 data, the comparison of the presented model is given on SNIPS dataset
+As no one had published intent recognition for DSTC 2 data, the comparison of the presented model is given on SNIPS dataset.

 |             Model                          |  AUC-ROC  | F-measure |
 |--------------------------------------------|-----------|-----------|